jcavanagh/spinnaker-monorepo-public/.github/actions/spinnaker-release/README.md

-# Create Bill of Materials Action
+# Spinnaker Release Action

-Github Action for generating a Spinnaker release Bill of Materials (BoM)
+Github Action for generating a Spinnaker release

 This uses TypeScript, and the output must be committed with each code change so Github can run it.
 Github does not rebuild custom Actions.